What Drugs Are Sulfa Drugs?

 - Stevens-Johnson syndrome: Stevens-Johnson syndrome is among one of the most severe allergic reactions a patient can have after taking a drug containing sulfa.
 Some of its symptoms include blisters and peeling skin.

-Drugs You Should Avoid if You Have Sulfa Allergies
+What Drugs Should You Avoid if You Have Sulfa Allergies?

 - Sulfamethoxazole (Bactrim, Sulfatrim): This sulfa combination drug can be administered in either pill or liquid form for a vast array of infections.